Fact-checked by the CapitalLendingNews editorial team

 What happens if a new graduate ignores their W-4 withholding?

-Incorrect W-4 withholding typically results in either a large tax refund (meaning the IRS held your money interest-free all year) or an unexpected year-end tax bill plus potential underpayment penalties from the IRS.
+Incorrect W-4 withholding typically results in either a large tax refund (meaning the IRS held your money interest-free all year) or an unexpected year-end tax bill plus potential underpayment penalties.
 New graduates with side income, multiple jobs, or freelance work are at the highest risk.
 Using the IRS Withholding Estimator at the start of each tax year prevents both outcomes.